whitea27/isa_401_final/README.md

 Back in high school, I worked as a server at a family-owned restaurant.
 There were several nights when my coworkers and I noticed that our tables felt a little more unpredictable than usual.
 One of my coworkers, Sonya, would always say, “It must be a full moon tonight.”
 Out of curiosity, I started checking, and surprisingly she was sometimes right.

 That experience stuck with me.
 For this project, I wanted to revisit that idea and explore it more systematically.
 Specifically, I set out to determine whether there is any measurable relationship between lunar phases and customer behavior.
+If I can prove there is a correlation between moon phases and customer behavior, customer service workers could plan and prepare for their "kooky" customers.

 ---